rougier/numpy-100/README.rst

       Z[1::2,::2] = 1
       Z[::2,1::2] = 1

-2. Declare a 10x10 array with random values and find the minimum and maximum values
+2. Create a 10x10 array with random values and find the minimum and maximum values

    .. code:: python